swiftlang/swift-evolution/proposals/nnnn-function-body-macros.md

 ## Revision history

+* Revision 2:
+  * Clarify that preamble macro-introduced local names can shadow names from outer scopes
+  * Clarify the effect of function body macros on single-expression functions and implicit returns
 * Revision 1:
   * Allow preamble macros to introduce names.
   * Introduce `@AssumeMainActor `example macro for body macros that perform replacement.